Villa Savoye

 LocationPoissy, France

 The house was originally built as a country retreat for the Savoye family.
 After being purchased by the neighbouring school, it became the property of the French state in 1958.
-After surviving several proposals to demolish it, it was designated as an official French historical monument in 1965.
+Due to many different problems it was rarely inhabited.

 Tags Le CorbusierMuseumModern ArchitectureParis PassHeritagePaidPublic Toilets